Auto ISO and bird photography

 Like all high-end Micro 4/3 cameras previously made by Olympus, the OM System OM-1 packs a lot of functionality in its deceptively small body.
 For my general impressions on the OM-1 and a comparison with the Olympus E-M1 Mark II, which the last of the Olympus cameras I used, see here.

-The Olympus E-M1X was the first, and last, Olympus camera equipped with Subject Tracking with a Birds setting, and the OM-1 significantly improves on this functionality.
+The Olympus E-M1X was the first, and last, Olympus camera equipped with Subject Tracking with a Birds setting, and the OM-1 significantly improves on this functionality with the Subject Detection setting.

 The photography of birds in flight with the OM-1 requires a specialized configuration of the camera settings, in part because of the characteristics of this type of photography, and in part to take maximum advantage of the specific capabilities of this camera.